Government College of Engineering and Technology, Jammu

+On Nov 7, 2023 GCET Jammu signed MoU with BIS-Jammu signifying commitment to collaboration in organizing workshops, exposure visits, and industrial visits for students in various industry players within the state.
+It is now the third technical institution in the Union Territory of Jammu and Kashmir, alongside IIT Jammu and NIT Srinagar, to have signed an MoU with BIS-Jammu.

 Admission process and branch strength

 The admission of students to GCET Jammu is made through a Common Entrance Test conducted by the BOPEE (Board Of Professional Entrance Examinations).
 This college has been approved by the AICTE.
 The college is affiliated to the University of Jammu.

 Earlier the strength for the intake of B.E. students was: